hypo69/hypo/docs/gemini/set 0/en/explainer/src/webdriver/header.md

 **Potential Errors/Improvements:**

 *   Error handling is good in the `settings` and `README` loading.
 Consider using a more descriptive exception type to help with debugging, like `ProjectSettingsError`.
 *   Error Handling: The code uses `...` to skip error handling in `try...except` blocks.
-This could indicate a missing or incomplete error handling strategy.
+This could indicate a missing or incomplete error handling Startegy.
 A better way would be to log an error, or take a corrective action.

 **Relationships with Other Parts:**